Meera Shenoy: Founder, Youth4Jobs

 Meera Shenoy is founder of Youth4Jobs.
-Youth4Jobs has a purchasing power parity (PPP) with the Society for Elimination of Rural poverty, Andhra Pradesh government called Centre for Public works Department(PwD's) Livelihoods.
+Youth4Jobs has a purchasing power parity (PPP) with the Society for Elimination of Rural poverty, Andhra Pradesh government called Centre for Persons with Disabilities'(PwD's) Livelihoods.

 For the retail sector, Y4J has co-created a brand called "Pankh" in partnership with TRRAIN founded by B Nagesh, chairman, Retail Association of India.
 She was commissioned to do the ILO country strategy for disability and labour markets.
 She has worked with NSDC and Ministry of rural development develop their guidelines for skilling youth with disability.

 Meera Shenoy's book of inspirational stories associated with disability supported by Fetzer Institute, was launched at the Jaipur Literary Festival, the largest literary festival in the world.
 It is in its second edition and a Hindi version has just been published.

 Opening the very first training center in Hyderabad, Telangana Youth4Jobs was scaled up to 24 cities across 14 states in India.